spookyboy2000/SproutScape/README.md

 ```
 ## the washbot made by Edgar Rikkert

-if the button ontop the package box is pressed by the 3D player, the actor will finish it's animation in the paperFlipbook.
+If the button ontop the package box is pressed by the 3D player, the actor will finish it's animation in the paperFlipbook.
 After that the collider by the plate will appear which makes it so that the 2D player can move further throughout the level

 ![pic](https://github.com/spookyboy2000/SproutScape/blob/master/Github-Media/Washbot.png)